Road Ribbon for Road Safety®

 Since the commencement of the Road Ribbon for Road Safety® campaign in 2014, WALGA RoadWise has engaged with Local Governments, RoadWise and other local road safety Committees, WA Police, State Government Agencies, schools and private organisations across the State and internationally to participate in the campaign.
 Individuals have also been encouraged to participate by wearing a road ribbon and spreading the messages to friends, family and colleagues.

-To date, almost 100,000 ribbons have been distributed through 350 participating organisations and committees/groups.
+To date, more than 133,000 ribbons have been distributed through 500 participating organisations, committees/groups and individuals.
 This was achieved through participant coordinated activities.

-For further information about previous campaigns, please download the Road Ribbon for Road Safety® 2014 and 2015 campaign reportsusing the download form.
+For further information about previous campaigns, please download the Road Ribbon for Road Safety® campaign reports using the download form.